 At least five years’ work experience after BA

-Fees do not include travel or accommodation throughout the programme, although we can recommend suitable options.
+Fees do not include travel or accommodation throughout the programme.

 Students on the Executive MA in Cultural Leadership will enjoy: